bradymholt/geekytidbits.com/_posts/2015/2015-09-28-complexity-creep.md

     >"Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.” - Steve Jobs

 It's important to note that complexity creep can happen in many different areas of the software development process; not just when you are slinging out some new code or making a modification to a an existing component.
 It can happen during planning, such as when you are deciding the approach to take in solving a problem (or whether the problem actually needs to be solved).
 It can creep into the development process of your team, such as the steps developers must go through to get code developed and released.
-Some of it can be veiled in good intentions like "security", "quality control", "risk mitigation" or "best practice".
+Some of it can be veiled in good intentions like "security", "quality control", "risk mitigation" or "best practice"; these are all good things but processes around them can become unnecessarily complex.
 It can show up anywhere!

 ## Fight It
 I hope you agree with me that complexity creep is a real thing and that it is a problem.
 Here are some strategies I've find that really work to fight the creep.